odygrd/quill/README.md

 #### Building Quill for Android NDK

-To build Quill for Android NDK add the following flags when configuring the build:
+To build quill for Android NDK add the following flags when configuring the build:

   ```
   -DQUILL_NO_THREAD_NAME_SUPPORT:BOOL=ON